-Value in Zcash is either transparent or shielded.
+All value in Zcash belongs to some chain value pool.
+There is a single transparent chain value pool, and also a chain value pool for each shielded protocol (Sprout or Sapling or Orchard).
 Transfers of transparent value work essentially as in Bitcoin and have the same privacy properties.
-Shielded value is carried by notes, which specify an amount and (indirectly) a shielded payment address, which is a destination to which notes can be sent.
+Value in a shielded chain value pool is carried by notes, which specify an amount and (indirectly) a shielded payment address, which is a destination to which notes can be sent.
 As in Bitcoin, this is associated with a private key that can be used to spend notes sent to the address; in Zcash this is called a spending key.